JensKrumsieck/porphystruct.org/content/news/2023-04-version-2-0-0-released.md

 The Webversion - as sharing most of the code - will also benefit from all changes (right now!)
 So you can already test the improvements here: https://app.porphystruct.org/

-As this is a Beta Version there may be some bugs - if you find any, please report them ;)

 ## What's Changed

 * CLI by @JensKrumsieck in https://github.com/JensKrumsieck/PorphyStruct/pull/72